Overview of the Maternal and Child Health (MCH) Dashboard

 • Maternal and Child Health (MCH) State Dashboard

-• The state dashboard homepage provides a quick view of the most currently available data and the 2020 objectives for 43 tracking indicators.
-On this page, indicators are grouped by priority area and the most current data are compared to the previous data period to assess the annual progress for each indicator.
+• The state dashboard homepage provides a quick view of the most currently available data and the 2020 objectives for 52 tracking indicators.
+On this page, indicators are grouped by domain and the most current data are compared to the previous data period to assess the annual progress for each indicator.
+Several indicators are presented multiple times, in different domains.
 From here, historical (trend) data for the tracking indicators are easily accessed.
-We have also enhanced the state level dashboard for 34 indicators, with drill-down data and visualizations on major socio-demographic characteristics such as age group, race/ethnicity, sex, region, health insurance status, level of education, etc., where available.
+We have also enhanced the state level dashboard for 34 indicators, with drill-down data and visualizations on major socio-demographic characteristics such as age group, race and ethnicity, sex, region, health insurance status, level of education, etc., where available.
 These visualizations and data can be accessed from the state dashboard link above.

 • Maternal and Child Health (MCH) County Dashboard

-• The county dashboard homepage includes the most current data available for 16 tracking indicators, again grouped by priority area.
+• The county dashboard homepage includes the most current data available for 18 tracking indicators, again grouped by domain.
+Several indicators are presented multiple times, in different domains.
 Each county in the state has its own dashboard homepage.
 County maps and graphs and comparison across counties are available.
 These visualizations and data can be accessed from the county dashboard link above.

 Technical Notes